flybywiresim/docs/docs/fbw-a32nx/support/faq.md

     - See our guide to [liveries](../liveries.md)
     - Visit Flightsim.to with updated liveries [here](https://flightsim.to/c/liveries/flybywire-a32nx/){target=new}

-??? info "Q: Do we have a simBrief profile for fuel?"
+??? info "Q: Do we have a simBrief profile for the A32NX?"
-    Yes we have one available [here](https://www.simbrief.com/system/dispatch.php?sharefleet=eyJ0cyI6IjE2MDU4MjAwNzg5NDYiLCJiYXNldHlwZSI6IkEzMjAiLCJjb21tZW50cyI6IkZMWSBCWSBXSVJFIiwiaWNhbyI6IkEyME4iLCJuYW1lIjoiQTMyME5FTyBGQlciLCJlbmdpbmVzIjoiTEVBUC0xQTI2IiwicmVnIjoiQTIwTiIsImZpbiI6IiIsInNlbGNhbCI6IiIsImhleGNvZGUiOiIiLCJjYXQiOiJNIiwicGVyIjoiQyIsImVxdWlwIjoiU0RFM0ZHSElSV1kiLCJ0cmFuc3BvbmRlciI6IkxCMSIsInBibiI6IkExQjFDMUQxTzFTMSIsImV4dHJhcm1rIjoiIiwibWF4cGF4IjoiMTgwIiwid2d0dW5pdHMiOiJLR1MiLCJvZXciOiI0MTAwMCIsIm16ZnciOiI2MjUwMCIsIm10b3ciOiI3OTAwMCIsIm1sdyI6IjY2MDAwIiwibWF4ZnVlbCI6IjIxMjczIiwicGF4d2d0IjoiMTA0IiwiZGVmYXVsdGNpIjoiIiwiZnVlbGZhY3RvciI6IlAwMCIsImNydWlzZW9mZnNldCI6IlAwMDAwIn0-){target=new}

-    You can also use the new simBrief A320-251N profile that is already on their website.
+    Yes, we have one available for our Stable, Development, and Experimental versions where you can find the most updated profiles by visiting our Simbrief Airframes [here](../installation.md#simbrief-airframe)

 ??? info "Q: When will it be released?"
     The project is an ongoing rolling release.
 See [Downloads](../installation.md#downloads).